WINNING BODY LANGUAGE

 - Reply to these questions with the following:

-- I’m going to be honest and tell them why they should hire me.
+- I have 2-3 reasons why they should hire me for this role.
 If they like me for who I am and what value I can add, then that is exactly the kind of company I’ll be successful in.

 - I will achieve my life goals one way or another.
-One job or one recruiter’s decision is too insignificant to change my entire life!
+One job or one recruiter’s decision is too insignificant to change my entire life.
+Being desperate will only make me choose the wrong job or become more nervous.

 - Ask yourself: “What can I do to increase my chances?”
 “What can I read about?”
-“Can I practice playing the ‘cool’ style mentioned above in this article?”
+Make sure you do whatever is in your control to prepare better.

 - Getting the job is not in my control.
 Doing better than I did in the last interview is.
-That is what I’m going to do.
+That is what I’m going to try.

 - Look at the “What if they ask this or that; I’m so screwed” thoughts with contempt.
 Hype yourself up like sportspeople do, pump your fist, get excited for facing a challenge, and say, “I’m going to move ONE step closer to mastering interviews.
-I’m going to play ‘the role’.
-BRING IT ON!”
+All I need to do is do better than the last time.
+I just need to tell them clear reasons as to why they should hire me.
+One interview will not define my career. ”